digipolisgent/drupal_module_dcat/README.txt

 CONFIGURATION
 -------------

-    1. Navigate to Administration > Extend and enable the module and its dependencies.
+    1. Navigate to /admin/modules and enable the module and its dependencies.
-    2. Navigate to Administration > Structure > DCAT to administer DCAT
+    2. Navigate to /admin/structure/dcat to administer DCAT

 The main module provides the following entity types:
  * Dataset